Circular Economy

 Measuring and reporting circularity

 Environmental, Social, and Governance (ESG) reporting is rapidly becoming mainstream practice for UK businesses.
 While several circular economy reporting frameworks exist, there is not yet a clear and common approach.
 This has proved to be a barrier to reporting being fully adopted.
-With the backing of BITC’s Circular Economy Taskforce, BITC is developing a useful set of metrics for measuring circular economy in organisations, and what streamlined but meaningful reporting should look like.
+BITC has developed a useful set of metrics for measuring circular economy in organisations, and what streamlined but meaningful reporting should look like.
+Our insights can be found in our How Circular?: Measuring and Reporting Circular Economy in Business report.

 Business leadership on transformative change towards a circular economy